- About Us

 Midland offers UChoose Rewards™, a debit card rewards program that allows our debit card users points by choosing the signature option when using their Midland debit cards.
 Our UChoose Rewards™ program is based on giving Midland debit card users a choice on where to shop and what to get when redeeming points!
 Click here for more information and to activate your Debit Card Rewards!

 Midland's ATM card gives you 24-hour access to your money.
 You can use your card at any of our Midland-owned automated teller machines or at any ATM nationwide where you see the CIRRUS symbol.
-For our customers' convenience, Midland owns and operates several ATMs in Newton, North Newton and Hesston, Kansas.
+For our customers' convenience, Midland customers have access to many ATMs throughout sountcentral Kansas.